-Note that you can set a default font, text size and text color for all the text notes you enter in the MindView Options dialog as follows:
+Note that you can set a default font, text size, text color and page color for all the text notes you enter in the MindView Options dialog as follows:

 - Click the File tab.

 - Choose Options.

 - Click Preferences on the left.

 - Choose the required options in the Text Note editor section.